awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_sagemaker_pipes/Readme.md

 This Lambda code is included as part of this example, with the following functionality:
 - Starts the SageMaker Vector Enrichment Job with the provided job configuration.
 - Starts the export function with the provided export configuration.
-- Processes Amazon SQS queue messages from the SageMaker pipeline.
+- Processes Amazon Simple Queue Service (Amazon SQS) messages from the SageMaker pipeline.

 ![AWS Tracking Application](images/pipes.png)